enircobirto/Flasterisk/README.md

                     self.statuses.update({usr: req['usr_status']})
                     return jsonify(info = f"{usr}'s status is now '{req['usr_status']}'.",status = 200)
 ```
-In this case, "name" will be limited to the regex '\^[a-z]+$', which means only lowercase letters. (^ and $ are added within the _check method to avoid polluting the code too much.
+In this case, "usr" will be limited to the regex '\^[a-z]+$', which means only lowercase letters. (^ and $ are added within the _check method to avoid polluting the code too much.
 If the check fails, _check() will return False with a list of all the available checks.

 It will also work for keys _within_ the POST request!